Agnes Keith, Countess of Moray: Second marriage and excommunication

 Agnes was excommunicated by the Church on 25 April 1573 for non-adherence to her husband.
 He was, in fact, said to have been "much advised by Agnes"; in another document it was recorded that Sir Colin was "overmuch ledd by his wyf".
 Agnes' second husband the 6th Earl of Argyll recorded that he was 'much advised by his wife' and she was considered an 'Intelligent and frightening politician.'

 Upon the death of her brother-in-law Archibald Campbell, 5th Earl of Argyll on 12 September 1573, Agnes, as the wife of Sir Colin who had succeeded his childless brother as the 6th earl, was henceforth styled as Countess of Argyll.
-It was noted by Professor Jane E. A. Dawson of the University of Edinburgh that Annas (Agnes) and her husband had been journeying to Darnaway Castle in Moray where they had planned to spend the winter when news reached them of the 5th earl's death.
+Agnes and her husband had been journeying to Darnaway Castle in Moray where they had planned to spend the winter when news reached them of the 5th earl's death.
 They stopped instead at Dunnottar Castle and made alternative plans.
+Agnes wrote from Dunnotar to the laird of Kilravock on 1 November 1573.
+She asked him take order with tenants who were cutting down the woods of Lochindorb without permission.